What a fractional CRO actually does

 If the business breaks the day your revenue leader leaves, you didn’t have a system.
 You had a person.

-That is why the work here starts with architecture: a repeatable high-ticket sales team, the right sales management software, and a hiring process that removes the gut-hire risk with a behavioral sales assessment.
+Choose for the system they leave behind, not the seniority on their resume.
+The work here starts with architecture: a repeatable high-ticket sales team, the right sales management software, and a hiring process that removes the gut-hire risk with a behavioral sales assessment.
 When you need a team built or recruited around that system, that is what building a sales team with The Sales Connection delivers.
+If your bottleneck is the team learning to sell, start with high-ticket sales and sales training.